XavierCS-dev/Effect-Engine/README.md

       - [ ] Possibly use features to minimise deps
   - [ ] Replace texture atlas with texture arrays
   - [ ] Generate 2D sprite vertices on the fly in shader
+  - [ ] Simplify Texture2D to component struct used to by user to easily reinitialise a texture
+    - Technical aspects will be covered by TextureData
+    - Size will be stored in the layer, as it will be uniform with all other textures in the layer.

 - [ ] Possible 0.4.0 alpha
   - [ ] Debug GUI using egui